 I want to include these pictures of my classroom, not because they are anything great but more because I want you to see how simple your “campsites” can be.
 I purchased some inexpensive sheets to hang across counter spaces, over desks, over tables, etc. I also had one tent and some rugs laying around the room.
 In total, I had seven different campsites.

 I did assign each person to a group to be in for the day.
 It ended up working out that there were 3 people in each group.
 I placed them in each campsite for about 15 minutes at a time.
 Here are some of the activities that my students did today.

 Let me try to briefly explain how this all played out.
 3 students in each campsite, 7 campsites, 15 minutes at each, each campsite had a task to complete.
-3 of the campsites required read to self time with the option to do an AR quiz on an iPad, 1 campsite had QR code Dr. Seuss and camping stories, 2 campsites had math task cards to complete, and 1 campsite had reading bookmarks.
+3 of the campsites required read to self time with the option to do an AR quiz on an iPad, 1 campsite had QR code camping stories, 2 campsites had some camping task cards to complete, and 1 campsite had reading bookmarks.
 The way that I told my students to rotate would have them in a campsite that required reading and then switching to a task card or bookmark campsite.
 I told them when to transition and to where.
 I did mini lessons between some of the transitions.
 We also used Go Noodle to help with “the wiggles”.
 We did this off and on throughout the day today because we had a schedule to work around that included math and reading intervention groups, lunch/recess, and gym/music.
 I hope that all made sense!

 We did take a few minutes to stop for a snack break today as well and my students LOVED making the mini s’mores…they were definitely a hit!